ArcticSnow/snowpyt/README.md

 1,93,89.8,-61.56,-8.76,8.54,S
 2,89.8,86.6,-75.45,-10.64,9.68,S
 ```
+Many more columns can be added.
+Create a plotting function to plot any newly named column

 4. All the data table are loaded as a Pandas dataframe or Numpy arrays within the snowpyt class object